veracode/scan_health/README.md

 If you find a bug, please file an Issue right here in GitHub, and I will try to resolve it in a timely manner.

-## Outbound API Calls
+## API Calls

-This tool makes the following API requests:
+This tool makes the following read-only API requests for data:

 | API                                                                         | Notes / API Documentation                                  |
 |-----------------------------------------------------------------------------|------------------------------------------------------------|